qwerty12/X250-Hackintosh/README.md

 FakePCIID kexts etc. are not needed.

-For Wi-Fi, the one kext I do recommend you install (*to the same place where Lilu.kext resides*) is [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases) (1.1.9). `brcmfx-country=#a` has already been set in the config.plist boot arguments.
+The one kext I do recommend you install for Wi-Fi (*to the same place where Lilu.kext resides*) is [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases) (1.1.9). `brcmfx-country=#a` has already been set in the config.plist boot arguments.
 Before installing this kext and setting this specific country code, my download speeds was a fraction of what it should have been (and what I was getting from Windows).

 ##### Bluetooth, Bluetooth, Bluetooth...

-Sometimes, turning it off means you can't turn it back on again.
+Note: sometimes, turning it off means you can't turn it back on again.
 I have no idea why.

-Anyway, for Bluetooth to work, you need [this](https://github.com/RehabMan/OS-X-BrcmPatchRAM).
+Anyway, for Bluetooth to work, you need [this](https://github.com/RehabMan/OS-X-BrcmPatchRAM) kext.
 Read the instructions there carefully.
 Here's my summary: to load the kext at boot, you need to do one of the following:

 * Install BrcmPatchRAM2.kext and BrcmFirmware**Data**.kext to EFI/Clover/kexts/Other.

 * The preferred option is to install BrcmPatchRAM2.kext and BrcmFirmware**Repo**.kext to /Library/Extensions

 However, I personally do not have the kext load at boot.
 If you look at the config.plist here, you'll see that in the boot arguments the BRCM kext delays are already set pretty high - values taken from the README of the original project.
 In my experience, it still wasn't enough to avoid the *3* minute delays (!)
 I'd sometimes get on boot if the kext wasn't able to upload the firmware to the DW1830's BT chip.
 And I do not wish to set it any higher.
 I don't actually use Bluetooth myself, so the delay was unacceptable to me, but I'd still like to have the choice of being able to use Bluetooth.
 So I have the kext load when I log in, instead.
-This is not a great idea if you rely on external Bluetooth peripherals being available at the login screen, but you'll always have a keyboard and mouse available on an X250...
+This is not a great idea if you rely on external Bluetooth peripherals like a mouse or keyboard being available at the login screen, but at least on the X250 you'll never be without ones built in to the system...

-I put BrcmFirmwareRepo.kext into /Library/Extensions (you must `chmod` and `chown` this properly as was demonstrated in the AppleHDA section) and BrcmPatchRAM2.kext into /kexts.
+I put BrcmFirmwareRepo.kext into /Library/Extensions (you must `chmod` and `chown` this properly as was demonstrated in the AppleHDA section) and BrcmPatchRAM2.kext into /kexts, a folder I just created.
 Again, permissions must be set correctly (755, root:wheel) on the /kexts folder and BrcmPatchRAM2.kext.

 Run `EDITOR=nano sudo visudo` and add the following rule at the end: